Peter Pickering

 "Peter Pickering" was also the name of the man suspected of the murder of Elsie Frost.

 Peter Barlow Pickering (24 March 1926 – 21 November 2006) was an English sportsman who played both football and cricket.

 Career

 Football career

 Born in New Earswick, Pickering played as a goalkeeper for New Earswick, York City, Chelsea, Kettering Town and Northampton Town, making a total of 162 appearances in the Football League.

 Cricket career

 Pickering also played for Northamptonshire.
 He made a single first-class appearance, during the 1953 season, against Lancashire.
-From the tailend, Pickering scored 22 runs in the first innings in which he batted, and 37 runs in the second innings.
+From the tailend, Pickering scored 22 runs in the first innings and 37 in the second.
 Northamptonshire won the match by one wicket.